S00189384/Attack-of-the-Capsules/README.md

 ![grenade](https://user-images.githubusercontent.com/47157867/195151310-97affc5d-70ff-4e12-a640-023cce30bd4b.gif)

 ### Particle Traps
-#### Activated by pressing a button on the wall.
-Kills enemies that make contact with the particles it emits.
+#### Activated by pressing a button on the wall and kills enemies that make contact with the particles it emits.
 Has a cooldown and costs points to use.

 ![trap](https://user-images.githubusercontent.com/47157867/195151635-4f43a159-04e4-48ca-8893-8b1e1e1f54ee.gif)